thephpleague/uri-src/docs/uri/7.0/uri-template.md

 // false
 ~~~

-The `UriTemplate::match()` method can be used when you only need to know whether the input matches the template,
+The `UriTemplate::match()` method can be used when you only need to know whether an input
-without extracting its variables.
+matches the template, without extracting its variables.
+It uses the same strict matching
+rules as `UriTemplate::extractOrFail()`, while `UriTemplate::extract()` allows variables
+defined by the template to be missing.

 ### Limitations